19 FAQs about self-driving cars

 Can driverless cars be hacked?

 A lot of people ask this.
 At the moment, vehicles with self-driving car technology are fairly self-contained so the opportunity for real-time hacking is somewhat limited.
 However, in the future there is a vision for cars to be communicating with each other and the road infrastructure quite extensively.
-This issue is being taken very seriously by experts in and regulators in the field.
+This issue is being taken very seriously by experts and regulators in the field.

 Has any thought been given to the people who will take advantage of driverless cars by deliberately not giving way to them?